-The Heritage Lottery Fund (HLF) awards money from The National Lottery to preserve and transform the heritage of the UK through innovative projects that will make a lasting impact on people and places, and bring heritage to life for generations to come.
+The National Lottery Heritage Fund awards money from The National Lottery to restore, transform and share the heritage of the UK through innovative projects that will create a positive and lasting change for people and communities, now and in the future.

-Find out more on the Heritage Lottery Fund website.
+Find out more on The National Lottery Heritage Fund's website: https://www.heritagefund.org.uk/